didlix/racheljgraves.co.uk/source/cv.markdown

 ### Comic Relief
 _PHP Developer, June 2012 -- September 2013_

-As part of the special projects team, I developed a back end system to process users' donations and marketing preferences submitted on Comic Relief’s websites.
+As part of the special projects team, I developed a back end system to process users' donations and marketing preferences submitted on Comic Relief's websites.
 I also implemented a behavior driven development (BDD) and testing suite, allowing the team to develop and test using user stories.
 Moreover, I advised the quality team, project manager and product owner on how to leverage the BDD methodology to produce higher quality user stories.

 ### Dachis Group
 _PHP Developer, September 2011 -- May 2012_